mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 #### 25:28

 The second-grade child [is one] who follows the Shared Doctrines.
-The Shared Doctrines means, according to Tendai, I think the *agamas* and *Vimalakirti Sutra*, *Prajnaparamita Sutra*, et cetera.
+The Shared Doctrines means, according to Tendai, I think the *agamas* and *Vimalakirti Sutra*, *Prajñāpāramitā Sutra*, et cetera.
 It’s very common doctrines, open to everyone: the shared doctrines.
 So that is like second grade children.
 Dōgen Zenji says, “Even though a time may manifest when it is seen as *arrays of treasures*, this is not the true ultimate.”

 I think those who follow the Shared Doctrines, or second grade children, take a view of the world as treasures.
 They believe the saha world is treasure.
 Because they see – what can I say – plants and trees, walls and fences, earthquakes and fires, and starvation, whatever – we see all those things [or] events as a piece of advice of how to live peacefully.
 Because we don’t like earthquakes, or fires, or starvation – but we can learn a lot from earthquakes and starvation.
 And misunderstandings and mistakes, you know, everyday life.
 We don’t like mistakes, but we cannot escape mistakes, and we cannot escape fires and earthquakes.
 So very naturally human beings create a culture of how to live in peace and harmony right in the middle of [an] earthquake.
 So [an] earthquake is not always bad.
 So they believe that we see earthquake or fire as [pieces of advice of] how to live peacefully.
 In a sense, we see plants and trees as treasures.